Hizoul/proposal-for-preact-to-nativescript/README.md

     - Stacklayout
     - WrapLayout
     - FlexboxLayout
-- Figure out why componentWillUnomount in progress example is not being called
 - Try a more sophisitcated rendering example
 - Documentation
 - See if preact changes may be merged into the actual lib so no custom one needs to be used
 - Clean up code (many ugly typescript hacks, no proper docs and typings used etc.)
 - Probably a lot more hiccups that need fixing but aren't in scope yet
-- Unmounting on Go Back
 - Write tests for the code
 - Split up Library into pure renderer and convienence JSX-Helpers for minimal code per wanted lib
 - Demo Application

 ## Running the Demo
 Assuming nativescript & typescript is setup